 Green open access means that researchers publish their articles in traditional subscription-based scientific journals and store parallel copies of the articles in machine-readable format in online open access repositories or databases.
 The Academy allows for an embargo period following the practices of international funders.
-The embargo is no more than six months, except in the humanities and social sciences where it is no more than twelve months.
+The embargo is usually no more than six months, except in the humanities and social sciences where it is no more than twelve months.
 We encourage researchers to store the final, peer-reviewed and edited version of their articles.
 If this is not possible due to the publishing contract, the articles may be stored as pre-print manuscripts.

 Gold open access means that a publication is immediately provided in open access mode through a high-quality open access publication channel, that is, an open access journal.
 In this case, the publisher is responsible for providing the article in open access mode immediately.
 The publisher may charge an open access fee (article processing charge).
 This fee may be included in the research costs of the project.

 Academy funding is available for research costs arising from publishing of research results following gold or hybrid open access.
 This funding is applied for on the online form under Funding for the project > Services and justified in the research plan under Publication plan.

 We require that principal investigators of Academy-funded research projects see to that the projects’ data are stored and made available through major national or international archives or storage services that are important in the fields concerned.
 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.
 The research project concerned and the publisher of the data must ensure that publishing the data will not be in breach of the Finnish Act on the Openness of Government Activities, the Finnish Personal Data Act or the Finnish Copyright Act.
 When making data openly available, the parties involves must also consider licensing issues.

 Data management, listing and archiving services are provided by, for instance

 - the Finnish Social Science Data Archive (FSD), which also accepts data from the humanities and health sciences, for instance